INFORMATION FOR CLIENTS

 - If you ever become involved in a civil suit, divorce or custody dispute, I want you to understand and agree that I will not provide evaluations or expert testimony in court.
 You should hire a different mental health professional for any evaluations or testimony you require.
 This position is based on two reasons: (1) My statements will be seen as biased in your favor because we have a therapy relationship; and (2) the testimony might affect our therapy relationship, and I must put this relationship first.

-- As a professional therapist, I naturally want to know more about how therapy helps people.
+- As a professional, I naturally want to know more about how therapy helps people.
 To understand therapy better, I must collect information about clients before, during, and after therapy.
 Therefore, I am asking you to help me by filling out some questionnaires about different parts of your life—relationships, changes, concerns, attitudes, and other areas.

 - If, as part of our therapy, you create and provide to me records, notes, artworks, or any other documents or materials, I will return the originals to you at your written request but will retain copies.